Skip to content

 A bill of materials is an essential part of the manufacturing process.
 Here we look at why that is and how growing manufacturers can best use BOMs.

-If you’ve ever bought furniture from IKEA or played with Legos, you know that your best bet to start using the item pictured on the box is to follow the instructions and assemble it accordingly.
+If you’ve ever bought an item from IKEA’s wide selection of furniture inventory or played with Legos, you know that your best bet to start using the item pictured on the box is to follow the instructions and assemble it accordingly.

 However, if you’re like most men, you first try assembling these things without even knowing that the manual exists.
 After an hour or two of furious manufacturing, you step back and notice that the item resembles nothing like what’s on the box.